Webinar Alert: How Quality Compliance Drives Business Results

 The importance of Compliance Auditing

-Compliance auditing, whether internal or external, enables a company to identify weaknesses in regulatory compliance processes and create ways for improvement.
+Compliance auditing, whether internal or external, enables a company to identify weaknesses in regulatory compliance audit processes and create ways for improvement.
 Sometimes, guidance determined by a compliance audit can help reduce risk while also avoiding potential risks or federal fines for noncompliance.
 Compliance auditing provides an outline of the internal business processes that can be improved or changed according to changes in regulations and requirements.

 Internal vs. Compliance Audit

 Internal audits are conducted by employees of a company to evaluate overall risks to compliance and security and to identify whether the company is following internal guidelines.
-Internal audits occur throughout the fiscal year and reports can be used by management teams to recognize areas that require improvement.
+Internal audits occur throughout the fiscal year, and reports can be used by management teams to recognize areas that require improvement.
 Internal audits measure company goals against output and strategic risks.

 internal vs. compliance audit